 As we mentioned earlier, you can get yourself into a mid-sized, used live-aboard sailboat for $20k to $30k, not including overhaul or repair costs.

-Some will undoubtedly go ahead and pay all costs of their vessel up-front to the seller.
+Some will undoubtedly go ahead with buying a boat up-front and pay all costs of their vessel.
 For many of us, though, a loan is going to be necessary for purchase.
 As with all loans, your credit will dictate the loans and rates available to you, and each will have specific terms to follow.

 For a standard boat loan, plans will begin with an 8-year repayment structure, with longer loan terms increasing overall interest costs and decreasing monthly payments to the principal.
 Meaning, if you want to buy a nicer boat, you can opt for a longer-term loan to make it fit your budget.